projectwallace/css-parser/API.md

 - `all_compounds` - Array of compound arrays split by combinators (for NODE_SELECTOR)
 - `is_compound` - Whether selector has no combinators (for NODE_SELECTOR)
 - `first_compound_text` - Text of first compound selector (for NODE_SELECTOR)
+- `clone(options?)` - Clone node as a mutable plain object with children as arrays

 ### Example 1: Basic Parsing